 - Imported: (plants imported from places other than Taiwan and southern China) these are a strange lot with various leaf characteristics, depending on place of origin.

 - Taiwanchiku: (from Taiwan post WW2) leaves are large and wide and do not split easily.

 Out of all this R. excelsa produces more male than female (two female plants, that come to mind are; R.e. ‘kodaruma’ and R.e. ‘taiheiden’ (a sport) these plants can be pollinated by the males with different characteristics to produce plants with varying degrees of leaf shapes, colors and size.

 Are you confused yet? read on….

-Most collectors or growers, rather than plant Rhapis from seed, which is slow (with an unreliable ID), take the pups (suckers if you well) from the mother plants and by propagating these shoots, in this manner (which by the way is much faster), will none the less, produce a Lady Palm with a real ID.
+Most collectors or growers, rather than plant Rhapis from seed, which is slow (with an unreliable ID), take the pups (suckers if you will) from the mother plants and by propagating these shoots in this manner (which by the way is much faster), will nonetheless produce a Lady Palm with a real ID.

 The difficulty in identifying them, and also touching on the difference between pot culture and outside plantings.